-Summary of Ss Pontian and Hippolytus, Martyrs: PONTIAN, Pope, and HIPPOLYTUS, Priest, died some time in the fourth century after mistreatment in exile and brought back to Rome for burial on this day.
-Honoured as seekers of the truth.
-Pontian: Bishop of his native Rome in 230 but exiled to Sardinia, where he abdicated […]
+Summary: Ss Pontian & Hippolytus, Martyrs: Pontian, Pope, and HIPPOLYTUS, Priest, died some time in the fourth century after mistreatment in exile.
+They were brought back to Rome for burial on this day and honoured as seekers of the truth.

 Conflict with four popes

 Hippolytus came into conflict with Popes Zephyrinus (119-217), Callixtus I (217–222), Urban I (222-230) and Pontian (230–235) whom he accused of christological unorthodoxy and laxity in receiving back those guilty of serious offences and may even have allowed himself to be elected as a rival Bishop of Rome or an anti-pope.